FredericoFerri/TANK-BUSTER-combat-/README.md

 To play Tank Buster, follow these steps:

-1. Clone the repository: `git clone https://github.com/FredericoFerri/TANK-BUSTER-combat-.git`
+1. Clone the repository: `git clone https://github.com/FredericoFerri/TANK-BUSTER-combat-.git` or download the .zip file
 2. Go to https://liballeg.org/download.html and install Allegro library.

 ## Playing